 - The transmitter is connected to the sensor and sends the information to the device you are using, either a monitor or your phone.
 (This is not a part of intermittent monitors, those differences will be explained in the next section.)

-CGMs could replace or reduce your fingerstick monitoring with automatic readings every five to 15 minutes.
+CGMs could replace or reduce your fingerstick monitoring with automatic frequent readings.
 The constant monitoring makes it possible to track trends in blood sugar highs and lows.
-Alarms can be programmed to go off if blood sugar levels change dramatically, and as of 2016, patients can manually inject their insulin based on readings from a CGM.
+Some CGMs have alarms that can be programmed to alert the patient or their caregiver if blood sugar levels change dramatically, and as of 2016, patients can manually inject their insulin based on readings from a CGM.

 Intermittent vs. Real-Time

 There is one main way that CGM devices are different.
 Some are intermittent monitors, while others are real-time monitors.
 Here’s what that means:

 - Intermittent: With an intermittent monitor, you scan the sensor with a reader or smartphone to see your glucose level.
 This means there are no alarms with this type of CGM; you check your levels manually.